bazelbuild/continuous-integration/docs/ci-playbook.md

 1. Clone the continuous-integration repository.
 1. `cd` into the `continuous-integration/buildkite` directory.
 1. Create new images by running `python3.6 create_images.py <platform1> <platform2> <...>`.
 For Linux, this usually means to include `bk-docker` and `bk-trusted-docker`.
 Hint: You can see a list of available platforms by running the script without any arguments.
-1. Deploy CI workers with the newly created image by running `python3.6 create_instances.py --local_config`.
+1. Deploy CI workers with the newly created image by running `python3.6 create_instances.py --local_config <instance_group1> <instance_group2> <...>`.
+The available instances group names can be found in the [configuration file](https://github.com/bazelbuild/continuous-integration/blob/master/buildkite/instances.yml).
+For Linux you would usually pass `bk-docker bk-trusted-docker` to the script.

 ### MacOS